 Maple syrup is undoubtedly delicious.
 Originally pioneered in North America and Canada, its popularity is now widespread across the world.
-But is it good for you?
-We’ve assessed this sweet treat so you can make confident nutritional choices.
+But is maple syrup healthy?
+We’ve put this sweet treat under the spotlight so that you can make confident nutritional choices.

 Unprocessed and Organic

-If you choose organic, that is even better as the trees themselves will not be subject to farming chemicals.
-This is beneficial for the environment, as it reduces the damage to wildlife and insects that can have a knock-on effect on our ecosystem.
+Choosing an organic form of maple syrup is even better as the trees themselves will not be subject to farming chemicals.
+This is good for the environment, as it reduces the damage to wildlife and insects, which can have a knock-on effect on our ecosystem.

 Source of Antioxidants

-Not only that, but the anti-inflammatory properties in maple syrup also help combat skin conditions.
-For a smooth and even skin tone, add a little syrup to your normal face mask as well as to your dishes.
+Not only that, but the anti-inflammatory properties in maple syrup can also help combat skin conditions.
+For a smooth and even skin tone, try adding a little syrup to a face mask, as well as to your pancake stack.

-Unlike natural sugars like honey, maple syrup is vegan-friendly.
-It is solely derived from maple trees.
-This can help to support a vegan diet when you want to make sweet but healthy choices.
+Unlike other natural sugar alternatives like honey, maple syrup is vegan-friendly.
+It is solely derived from maple trees, without the involvement of any animals or insects.
+This can help you sweeten your diet while sticking to a plant-based lifestyle.

 A Healthy Treat Alternative